Bonds of Love

 By Lynne (aka KittyLynne)

-Author's summary and warnings: This is an updated version of my very first fanfiction effort, a story I wrote and posted several years ago on the KAEX mailing list.
-It revolves around developing the relationship between Keith and Princess Allura, and exploring the origin of the psychic connection between them, their teammates, and the lions that make up Voltron.
-This fanfiction was written and posted before the existence of Voltron: The Third Dimension, and does not tie in with that series in regards to plot or characterizations.
+Author's summary and warnings: This is an updated version of my very first fanfiction effort, a story I wrote and posted from 1998-2001 on the KAEX mailing list.
+It revolves around developing the relationship between Keith and Princess Allura while exploring the spiritual side of Voltron.
+What follows here is a plot derived from my original and personal explanations for the origins of a psychic connection between Allura and her Blue lion, Allura and her teammates, and all of the lions that make up Voltron.
+This fanfiction was written and posted before the existence of Voltron: The Third Dimension and Nicktoon's Voltron Force, and does not tie in with those series in regards to plot or characterizations.
 Prologue rating: K+.
 Overall rating: M for language and adult situations.

 Prologue: A Bond is Forged

 The first gathering was held at the Tree of Life, the branches of which stretched high and wide over the largest rainforest found on the world known as Arus.